 If your property is rented or affects someone else’s land then you will need the owner’s consent.
 For council houses you should contact the Housing Service for landlord’s consent.

 New applications are checked to ensure that all the documents, plans and fees required by the law have been included.
 All information must be provided before processing can start.

-The planning officer assigned to the case inspects the site and assesses the proposal, taking into account planning policies, consultation responses and public representations.
+The planning officer assigned to the case will visit the site and assesses the proposal, taking into account planning policies, consultation responses and public representations.

 Most applications, and in particular householder applications, are decided by Planning officials under ’delegated powers’.
-The case officer prepares a report and recommendation, and the application is decided by a senior officer.
+The case officer prepares a report and recommendation, and the application is decided by the development management team leader.

 In certain situations, such as where approval would be contrary to a high number of objections, contrary to policy or would be otherwise contentious, applications are decided by the Planning Committee.
 The case officer prepares a report and recommendation but the Committee makes the final decision, having weighed up all matters.

 If an application is to be decided by the Committee the applicant and any objectors will advised in advance of the time and venue.
 Where there are objections, the applicant or an objector can request a hearing so that they can speak to the Committee before the decision is made.
 Hearings are designed to be fair, with both the objectors and the applicant being given a chance to speak, usually limited to 5 minutes each.

 The Council is required by law to limit the matters it takes into account to the development plan policies (i.e. the strategic and local development plans), and to other “material considerations”.
 The application must be determined in accordance with the development plan, unless there are material considerations which outweigh the plan.
 It is therefore useful to be aware of the content of the development plan prior to submitting an application.